-The tDPT degree is offered as 16 credits beyond an entry-level master's degree in physical therapy.
+The tDPT degree is 16 credits beyond an entry-level master's degree in physical therapy.
 The program consists of four web-based courses (4 credits each) in the areas of: Evidence-Based Practice (EBP), Pharmacology, Pathology, and Diagnosis.
-All four courses are offered entirely on-line with optional on-campus discussion/review sessions offered one or two times each semester.
-Each course also includes a clinical case-based research component that culminates with a capstone experience (see below) in the final semester (in PT 754T Diagnosis).
+All four courses are offered entirely on-line with optional on-campus discussion/review sessions offered based on student interest and availability of faculty.
+Each course also includes a clinical case component that culminates with a capstone experience (see below) in the final semester (in PT 754T Diagnosis).
 Additional coursework is required for students admitted with an entry-level bachelor's degree (25 credit program).